vipulyaara/Kafka/README.md

 # Kafka

-Currently in process of content curation in order to build our own CMS with Firebase.
-We have more than 5 million audio content (about 20% is popular/usable) available in more than 100 languages, all free.
+Currently in process of content curation in order to build a CMS.
+It will host more than 5 million audio content (about 20% is popular) available in more than 100 languages, all free.